 - System configurations.

-Liquid Web’s Acronis Cyber Backups solution creates bare metal backups for cloud and dedicated servers and stores them off server so they are safe and secure until they are needed.
+Liquid Web’s Acronis Cyber Backups solution creates backups for bare metal cloud servers and dedicated servers and stores them off server so they are safe and secure until they are needed.
 In addition, Liquid Web offers several storage location options, including Liquid Web cloud storage or Acronis cloud storage.

 Use Cases for Bare Metal Restore